 MADRS=Montgomery-Åsberg Depression Rating Scale.

-• Patients in both arms received comprehensive standard-of-care (SOC) treatment, including an initial inpatient hospitalization and a newly initiated or optimized oral antidepressant (AD) therapy (AD monotherapy or AD plus augmentation) as determined by the investigator
+• Patients in both arms received comprehensive standard-of-care (SOC) treatment, including an initial inpatient psychiatric hospitalization and a newly initiated or optimized oral antidepressant (AD) therapy (AD monotherapy or AD plus augmentation) as determined by the investigator

 Meet 3 adult patients with MDD in need of timely attention who may be appropriate for SPRAVATO® therapy*

 SPRAVATO® therapy for appropriate adult patients with MDD in need of timely attention should only begin after a full evaluation and discussion with a healthcare provider.

 1. SPRAVATO® [Prescribing Information].
 Titusville, NJ: Janssen Pharmaceuticals, Inc. July 2020.

 2. Uher R, et al. Major depressive disorder in DSM-5: implications for clinical practice and research of changes from DSM-IV.
 Depress Anxiety.
 2014;31:459-471.

 3. Grunebaum MF, et al. Pilot randomized clinical trial of an SSRI vs bupropion: effects on suicidal behavior, ideation, and mood in major depression.
 Neuropsychopharmacology.
 2012;37:697-706.